sachinoo/p1.SachinKarki/README.md

       I have to set it to 2 min.
     - It give me beeping sound once the heating has been done.
     - The macro buttons (such as PIZZA, POPCORN) are also handy sometime.
+## User Interaction
+    The user has simple task to consider while using the microwave.
+In the current setting the user will have to open the door, set the timer and the heating will begin.

+    If we have to look at the function that is in the microwave, there are some simple function while some function requires trial and error as the labels are not clear.
+Some of the problems was discussed in the current issues section of this paage.

+    The feedback to the user is provided by microwave usign a sound.
+Once the food is heated,  we can hear some beeping sound.
+This is convinient as we do have to sit by the microwave and wait especially when the timer is for longer time.

 -----------------------------------------------------------------------------------------------------------------------------
 # New Designed Interface
 ![mw](https://user-images.githubusercontent.com/24665608/109346569-81bb4400-7837-11eb-99bf-a5dd90d68aca.jpg)